nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 	brew doctor

+This will test your Homebrew setup, and any tools you've installed to make sure they're working properly.
+If they are, Homebrew tell you

+	Your system is ready to brew.

+If anything isn't working properly, follow their instructions to get things working correctly.

 **Note**: If there are two lines inside any of the code blocks in this article, paste them separately and hit enter after each of them.

-Next you'll need to edit a file that ensures you can use what you've just downloaded.
-Editing your `~/.bash_profile` file allows you preload and access all these fun things we've been installing.
+Next you'll need to go in and edit  `~/.bash_profile` to ensures you can use what you've just downloaded. `bash_profile` acts like a configuration file for your terminal.

 **Note**: There are many editors available on your computer.
 You can use a pretty graphical editor like [SublimeText2](http://c758482.r82.cf2.rackcdn.com/Sublime%20Text%202.0.1.dmg) or you can use one built-in to your terminal, like [`vim`](http://www.vim.org/docs.php) or [`nano`](http://www.nano-editor.org/dist/v2.2/nano.html).
 We'll be using `nano` for this tutorial just to keep things simple.

-Open your `~/.bash_profile` with the following command.
+Open your `bash_profile` with the following command.

 	nano ~/.bash_profile